atan4583/aipnd-project/README.md

 	unzip the zip archive into a folder structured like the aipnd-project folder with datasets in the flowers folder

 Run Instruction
-	to run Part 1 deliverable as .ipynb, copy its cell contents into Image Classifier Project.ipynb in aip-project workspace
+To run Part 1 deliverable as .ipynb, copy its cell contents into Image Classifier Project.ipynb in aip-project workspace

     run train.py and predict.py in a terminal session in the aip-project workspace. predict.py can run in either CPU or GPU mode, it will verify a valid checkpoint is present before starting prediction